Now that you’ve created a rocking t-shirt design, it’s time to sell your shirts to your community!

 Having trouble evaluating how much your buyers will be willing to spend?
 Survey a small selection of your audience to gather interest.

-Does the Base cost of the shirt I designed align with these goals?
+Does the base cost of the shirt I designed align with these goals?

-If you’re finding that your base cost is much higher than you want it to be, you may need to simplify your design.
-Because of the way screen printing works, the base cost increases as you have more colors in your design and as you print on both sides of the shirt instead of just one.
+If you’re finding that your base cost is higher than you would like it to be, you may consider simplifying your design.
+Because of the way screen printing works, the base cost increases if you have more colors in your design or if you print on both sides of the shirt instead of just one.

-T-Shirt Pricing Calculator
+T-Shirt Profit Calculator

 While many members of the Bonfire community have set selling prices $3-5 above our recommendations with great success, the above prices are a great starting point.